filterpaper/qmk_userspace/features/readme.md

 # Word Processing Features

-## Caps Unlock
-It is a lean code function that switches toggles caps lock at a capitalised word boundary.

 ## Autocorrection
 Code is adapted from Pascal Getreuer's [Autocorrection](https://getreuer.info/posts/keyboards/autocorrection) source with the following additions:
 * Support for normal, mod-tap and one-shot Shift key